Skip to Main Content Header and Footer Templates

 His most widely acclaimed written work, “Culture Against Man” (1963), is thought by many experts to be one the most penetrating studies in American culture to date.
 Likewise, his books “Jungle People” (1941) and “Pathways to Madness” (1971) are often regarded as the most thorough and compelling works of their kind.

-His life-long companion, Sumia Lottie (Zunia) Henry, and other family members, gave Henry's Papers to the Archives; a Finding Aid for the Jules Henry Papers held by University Archives is available on-line.
+His life-long companion, Sumia Lottie (Zunia) Henry, and other family members, gave Henry's Papers to the Washington University Archives, Department of Special Collections.